RamosRRamos/mini-blogging-platform-prototype/README.md

 - Run de make command to run the project: `make docker_up`

+> [!NOTE]
-When you run make docker_up, Docker spawns several containers needed for the application to work, including containers for the frontend, backend and database.
+> When you run make docker_up, Docker spawns several containers needed for the application to work,
+> including containers for the frontend, backend and database.
-Each of these containers will have its own port to communicate with the host.
+> Each of these containers will have its own port to communicate with the host.
+>

-For example, the container that hosts the React application uses port 3000 to serve its assets.
+> For example, the container that hosts the React application uses port 3000 to serve its assets.
-However, when you try to access the application in the browser by typing http://localhost:3000, you may find a blank page with the error “Cannot GET /”.
+> However, when you try to access the application in the browser by typing http://localhost:3000,
+> you may find a blank page with the error “Cannot GET /”.
-This is because, in the default configuration of this project, the main application is served by the Django container, which runs on port 8000.
+> This is because, in the default configuration of this project, the main application is served by the Django container,
+> which runs on port 8000.

 🔥🔥🔥 Now you can access the project at http://localhost:8000 in your browser. 🔥🔥🔥